jerry-josept/ApnaCollege/README.md

 # ApnaCollege
-This is my first repository in ApnaCollege
+This is my first repository - ApnaCollege
+Author: JJ